Muadh-Adekunle-Monsuru/Second-Semester/CPS 206/Operating System I.md

 1. POST on the ROM runs to check the system hardware to ensure functionality
 2. Stores the result in a special memory location
-3. Once the POST is succeful the softwaree loaded in ROM/BIOS will begin to activate computer's disk drives
+3. Once the POST is successful the software loaded in ROM/BIOS will begin to activate computer's disk drives
 4. When the disk drive is activated it find the bootstrap loader
 5. The bootstrap loader loads the operating system into memory and allows it to begin operation.
 6. It then turns the control over to the OS